 We love our well water.
 It’s drawn from 250 feet down, is great tasting and not “hard” at all.
-No fluoride or chlorine to worry about.
-No water bill, except for the electricity cost for the pump of course.
-And up until last Friday, we were fairly used to the idea that whenever we turned on the spigot handle, it would always be there.
+No fluoride or chlorine to worry about, no water bill, except for the nominal electricity cost for the pump.
+And up until one unfortunate last Friday, we were fairly used to the idea that whenever we turned on the spigot handle, it would always be there.

 Our first well and Franklin well pump lasted 25 years before it finally went out.
 Then in the next year and a half, it stopped working once more.
 The first time it was the pump, which did a great job for 25 years.
 The second time it was installer error, but we’ll get to that later.